Bogota Nightlife - 20 Best Bars and Nightclubs

 If this is your first trip to Bogota, you may feel apprehensive because of its past reputation as a drug and murder capital.
 This is no longer the case, but you still need to be careful.

 To make things simple, safe neighborhoods are in the North.
-In Zona Rosa, Chico, Virrey or Parque 93, you have almost nothing to worry about, even late at night and even when you are alone in the streets.
+In Zona Rosa, Chico, Virrey or Parque 93, you have little to worry about, even late at night and even when you are alone in the streets.

 Then the situation gradually deteriorates as you go to the South of the city.